 - If you lead a healthy lifestyle or want to get healthy, John Hancock has a great plan called “Vitality” to help meet or keep those fitness goals.
-It’s life insurance with health perks: they will give you a fitness tracker or an Apple Watch, and give you points and discounts on your life insurance based on results.
+It’s life insurance with health perks: they will give you a fitness tracker or a discount on an Apple Watch, and give you discounts on your life insurance based on results.

 - Variable universal life allows you to aggressively grow your cash value and save on premium increases when the market is good.

 - There is an incentive to quit smoking to qualify for more affordable non-smoker rates after 12 months.

 - Consumers give John Hancock the thumbs up with one of the smallest Complaint Indexes in the industry.